Boris Johnson eviscerated by a ghost of Labour’s past

 Analysis: Ed Miliband delivers parliamentary tour de force in opposing PM’s Internal Market Bill

-British prime minister Boris Johnson listens as ormer Labour leader Ed Miliband speaks in the debate on the Internal Market Bill in the House of Commons on Monday.
+British prime minister Boris Johnson listens as former Labour leader Ed Miliband speaks in the debate on the Internal Market Bill in the House of Commons on Monday.
 Photograph: PRU/AFP via Getty Images

 It is unusual for a prime minister to open a debate on the second reading of a bill in the House of Commons and Boris Johnson’s last-minute decision to do so for the UK Internal Market Bill raised eyebrows around Westminster.
 Downing Street denied that Johnson chose to step in for business secretary Alok Sharma after Keir Starmer said he was self-isolating because a family member was showing coronavirus symptoms.